rincewound/opendcu/Readme.md

 * Astonishingly often written in managed languages, that don't perform well on the hardware in question.
 * Poor Security: Often these devices were not built with the IoT in mind.
 In a lot of cases security is an afterthought

-As I've wanted to have electronic access control for my home for a while now but don't trust consumer grade products I decided to build an open source door control unit that adresses the above points.
+As I've wanted to have electronic access control for my home for a while now, but since I don't trust consumer grade products I decided to build an open source door control unit that adresses the above points.

 ## Design Goals
 ### Modularity